 He is and has been for the past 17 years Executive Director of Garment Contractors Association of Southern California, a nonprofit educational trade organization that consists of contractors, manufacturers and service providers.
 GCA, as his organization is popularly known, has a very widely used resource for domestic production sourcing with its website, found at http://www.garmentcontractors.org.
 It is free to the public and no username or password is required.

 While favoring less regulation for what he believes is an overregulated industry, he is faithful to his human resources background by preaching full compliance with all existing labor and safety laws.

 Emil Rutenberg designs are updated, classic clothes, where the success rests upon the choice of fabrics and the traditional approach.
 The distribution for the collection is nationwide and includes specialty stores.

 Founder/Owner TukaTech Inc., City of Commerce, Calif.

-My background is a very different from the standard person in the garment industry.
+My background is very different from the standard person in the garment industry.
 I grew up following my dad at five years old as he made way through the garment manufactures sharpening their scissors.
-I always found the this kind of work to be very intriging.
-As i made my way through college i maintained my work in sharpening scissors for the apparel business.
-This was a great source of income for a college student, as apposed to working for a small salary else where.
-I attended the university of southern california and graduated in the business program in 1984.
-After graduating i saw an opportunity in the apparrel business with no end.
+I always found this kind of work to be very intriguing.
+As I made my way through college I maintained my work in sharpening scissors for the apparel business.
+This was a great source of income for a college student, as opposed to working for a small salary elsewhere.
+I attended the University of Southern California and graduated in the business program in 1984.
+After graduating I saw an opportunity in the apparel business with no end.
 I continued to source information about the apparel business for ten years.
-We went from a single business doing very well at sixty thousand annual to four companies doing thirty eight miilion in annual sales.
-I presently seat on the board of trustees at los angeles trade tech college as well as on the advisory board for fourteen different colleges around the country.
+We went from a single business doing very well at sixty thousand annual to four companies doing thirty-eight million in annual sales.
+I presently seat on the board of trustees at Los Angeles trade tech college as well as on the advisory board for fourteen different colleges around the country.
 I find that helping students gives me more pleasure in seeing their accomplishments, and growing to be business people in the apparel business.